SpeedCurve-Metrics/slate/source/index.html.md

 Depending on the number of URLs you have it can take a few min to complete a round of tests across your site so we don't recommend making this a dependency for deployments.
 Rather you should trigger a post deployment request to the API to trigger a round of testing once your release is live.

+Common reasons of getting 403 HTTP error status when submitting a new deploy:
-Only one deploy at a time is allowed on a specific site_id or url_id.
-You'll get a 403 error while a deploy is in progress and must wait for it to complete before kicking off another deploy.
+* a deploy is in progress - only one deploy at a time is allowed on a specific site_id or url_id.
+You must wait for it to complete before kicking off another deploy.
+* checks per month budget exceeded for the team - please increase checks budget for your account
+* some tests failed to be added - try later or contact the support team

 ### HTTP Request